JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-strings-from-c.md

 variable width characters and it is backward compatible with [ASCII](https://en.wikipedia.org/wiki/ASCII).
 Kotlin/Native uses UTF-8 character encoding by default.

 The best way to understand the mapping between C and Kotlin languages is to try it out on a small example.
-We create a small library headers for that.
+We will create a small library headers for that.
 First, we need to create a `lib.h` file with the following declaration of functions that deal with the C strings: